 The four HIP keys are only drawn from KEYMAT during a HIP I1->R2 exchange.
 Subsequent rekeys using UPDATE will only draw the four ESP keys from KEYMAT.
 Section 6.9 describes the rules for reusing or regenerating KEYMAT based on the rekeying.

-The number of bits drawn for a given algorithm is the "natural" size of the keys.
-For the mandatory algorithms, the following sizes apply:
+The number of bits drawn for a given algorithm is the "natural" size of the keys, as specified in Section 6.5 of [RFC7401].